Rutherther/kerio-vpn-client/README.md

 ## Configuration

+Mountpoint is used as samba server.
+All the available shares will be mounted.
+They will be located at `/mnt/(server)/(share)`.
+Note: You can't mount just some shares from the server yet.

     sudo docker run -it -v ${PWD}/mountpoint:/mnt:shared -d kerio-vpn-client <server> <username> <password> <domain> <mountpoint-1> [mountpoint-2] [mountpoint-x..]

 ## Known Issues